 Budget setting is a year-long process.
 It includes things like reviewing and projecting revenues, prioritizing expenses and identifying ways to operate as efficiently as possible.
 Each of the divisions develop their budgets together with the challenging goal of minimizing rate impacts while making the power, water and rail systems even more safe and reliable.
 The budgets must ultimately be approved by the Public Utility Board and City Council.

-Public can comment on rate proposal at Feb.
-22 Public Utility Board meeting
+Public can comment on revised power rate proposal at March 22 Public Utility Board meeting

-The Public Utility Board will vote on two resolutions at its Feb.
-22 meeting that, if approved, would increase the power and water rates for 2017 and 2018.
+The Public Utility Board will vote on a revised resolution at its March 22 meeting that would set power rates for 2017 and 2018.
 The board will accept public comments at its meeting.

 TPU staff have been engaged in community outreach and presentations about this rate proposal.